NCAS-CMS/cfa-conventions/source/cfa.md

   must be provided, and if there is a trailing dimension then it must be padded with missing values.

-* If there is no `file` term the all fragments must be stored in the parent file, and so no extra trailing dimensions nor missing values are allowed.
+* If there is no `file` term then all fragments must be stored in the parent file, and so no extra trailing dimensions nor missing values are allowed.